sibala/ooweb-template/README.md

 Included modules
 ------------------

-   -CBlog - Extends CContent to create a blog.
+   CBlog - Extends CContent to create a blog.
-   -CContent - Base for CBlog and CPage to create dynamic contentent on the website.
+   CContent - Base for CBlog and CPage to create dynamic contentent on the website.
-   -CDatabase - Handles all the database connection details.
+   CDatabase - Handles all the database connection details.
-   -CFileUpload - Enables uploading of images to the website.
+   CFileUpload - Enables uploading of images to the website.
-   -CImage - Image processing using PHP GD.
+   CImage - Image processing using PHP GD.
-   -CPage - Extends CContent to create dynamic pages.
+   CPage - Extends CContent to create dynamic pages.
-   -CTextFilter - Filters to format text.
+   CTextFilter - Filters to format text.
-   -CUser - User authentication and administration.
+   CUser - User authentication and administration.

 License